Dennis Rodman: Long Beach Jam (2003–2004)

 In 2005, Rodman played for Torpan Pojat of Finland's basketball league, the Korisliiga.

 After his NBA career, Rodman took a long break from basketball and concentrated on his film career and on wrestling.

 After a longer hiatus, Rodman returned to play basketball for the Long Beach Jam of the newly formed American Basketball Association during the 2003–04 season, with hopes of being called up to the NBA midseason.
 While he did not get that wish that season, he did help the Jam win the ABA championship in their inaugural season.

 Fuerza Regia (2004)

 Rodman also played in Mexico, with Fuerza Regia in 2004.

 Orange County Crush (2004–2005)

 In the following 2004–05 season, Rodman signed with the ABA's Orange County Crush.

 Tijuana Dragons (2005–2006)

 Rodman played the following season with the ABA's Tijuana Dragons.
-In November 2005, he played one match for Torpan Pojat of Finland's basketball league, Korisliiga.
+In November 2005, he played one match for Torpan Pojat, of the Finnish Korisliiga, where he scored 17 points and 6 rebounds in 28 minutes, while hitting 5 of his 13 three point shots.